 Each of these functions can be restored individually.
-Select the factory settings you wish to restore by using the "▲" and "▼" buttons on the Console ControllerTM.
-Press and hold the MEMORY button in the Console ControllerTM.
-While holding the MEMORY button, press General Pistons 2-5-5 in sequence.
-The display will briefly flash the word "DONE!!" on the first line of the display to indicate that the current selection has been re-initialized.
+To select the factory settings you wish to restore press the CURSOR button until the flashing cursor is positioned on the command function which is location on the 2nd line of the display.
+Press and hold the MEMORY button on the Console Controller.
+Then, while holding the MEMORY button, press General Pistons 2-5-5 in sequence.
+The display will briefly flash the word "WORKING" on the first line of the display to indicate that the current command function is being re-initialized.